equarius93/stashtest/Registration Guide.md

 **Disclaimer**

 The first part of this Guide is written in a way that you can set up your own test project in STASH by following it step-by-step.
-In order to get the demonstration material which we have used in the guide, please visit [this link](https://github.com/equarius93/stashtest/blob/main/video demonstration covid.csv).
+In order to get the demonstration material which we have used in the guide, please visit the following link: https://docs.google.com/spreadsheets/d/1GHP_QrN9rmHRzhfyhzQtHWPAC32XK9PBtBeMGFJQ9Jw/edit?usp=sharing .

 Please save this file on your computer and also add it to a Google Drive folder which you are going to be using as a data source.
 This file contains some COVID-related data about Afghanistan from 2019.
 Please make sure to transform this file into a Google Sheets document in your Google Drive folder.